Welcome to today's edition of the Rush 24-7 podcast.

 Great to have you with us, sir.

-Glad to be here, Roger.
+Glad to be here, Rush.

 Many Americans want to know what is today and into the future, the real point of the UN anyway.

-I think back to the first Persian Gulf War, for example, where President Bush 41 assembled an international coalition to help repel the Iraqi invasion uh of Kuwait.
+I think back to the first Persian Gulf War, for example, where President Bush 41 assembled an international coalition to help repel the Iraqi invasion of Kuwait.

-There are some UN agencies that do very effective work, there are some that don't.
+There are some U.N. agencies that do very effective work.

-Uh well, is there ha has there been any reform?
+Well, has there been any reform?

 Is there any real chance for reform?

-What has happened is that uh a number of the reform efforts have simply been derailed.
+What has happened is that a number of the reform efforts have simply been derailed.

-Uh, just to give you one example, reforms, management reforms, personnel, procurement, uh integrity, accounting, and so on, proposed by the Secretary General himself were rejected by the uh the so-called non-aligned movement here at the at the U.N.
-So uh very little has happened since the summit last year that uh launched this reform effort.
+Just to give you one example, reforms, management reforms, personnel, procurement, integrity, accounting, and so on, proposed by the Secretary General himself were rejected by the so-called non-aland movement here at the UN.

-We're continuing our work because we think it's important, but the record to date uh is not impressive.
+We're continuing our work because we think it's important, but the record to date is not impressive.

-What is how would you define the non-aligned movement?
+What is, how would you define the non-aligned movement?

 What's their purpose?

-Well, you know, it's uh it's interesting.
+Well, you know, it's interesting.

-But I think uh one thing they do here is help protect the existing programs, the existing distribution of jobs and benefits, and that's one reason why there's so much opposition to reform.
+But I think one thing they do here is help protect the existing programs, the existing distribution of jobs and benefits.

-There are a lot of countries that are completely satisfied with the way things uh work here in New York.
+There are a lot of countries that are completely satisfied with the way things work here in New York.

 We obviously are not.